Qihoo360/safe-rules/c-cpp-rules.md

 示例：
 ```
 // In a header file
-int foo() {            // Non-compliant, add inline or move it to a cpp file
+int foo() {            // Non-compliant, add ‘inline’ or move it to a cpp file
     return 1;
 }